freesewing/markdown/dev/reference/plugins/round/en.md

 <Warning>

-The round macro intended for rounding 90° angles
+The round macro is intended for rounding 90° angles

 </Warning>